Hey – welcome to Coach Pony, a website devoted to making your life coaching business a happy reality :).

 You can do this in two ways: 1) Join an accredited Life Coaching program that offers some additional study in leadership/management and will certify you with enough hours to become a PCC or 2) Do #1 and also look for some continuing education certification programs offered through good universities for professionals looking to deepen their learning in this area.
 Google will be your friend here, so get ready to hug it out :).

-Note, most coaching schools have webinars or in-person free events to help you learn more about them.
+Note, most coaching schools have webinars or in-person free events to help you learn more about them, so you can easily try them on before having to commit tons of money or time.

 For career coaches who want to work directly with individuals: I believe getting certified as a life coach is a great thing to do if you want to go deeper with your learning and skills, so I’d look into getting your CPC as a place to start if you want to up your game and help people with more of the “life” stuff and not just the technical stuff like pure resume coaching or interview coaching.
-You don’t have to get your PCC in most cases (unless you want to which is great!), as most real people have no idea what that means and won’t care if you have it or not :).
+You don’t have to get your PCC in most cases (unless you want to which is great!), as most real people have no idea what that means and won’t care if you have it or not.
+What they care about is if you can help them.
+See this article for more intel on I mean by that.

 What they will care about is IF you can help them.
 So get some training so you are grounded and confident in being a career coach, and then keep in mind your answers to what problem you most want to solve (and what problems you *definitely* don’t!).